 Augmented reality vs. virtual reality examples

 Everything related to virtual reality (VR) is already becoming a part of our lives.
 We do not notice, but expensive VR headsets are becoming more affordable, and augmented reality elements are already perceived as natural entertainment.
 Many even make masks for social networks themselves, and this is without special programming skills.
+But what are the different types of virtual reality?
 To more accurately define virtual reality, it is often divided into augmented reality (AR), mixed reality (MR), and virtual reality itself.

 Virtual reality is the embodiment of imagination in a computer-generated world.
 Here the user can communicate with the virtual world and be isolated from the real world.
 Since the user is separated from the real world, he does not need sensors to collect information about the real world.
 However, the access devices must be such to allow the user to interact with the virtual world.
 With the help of software, the processor renders a virtual world based on user input.
 Then, using complex output devices, the user begins to see the virtual world.
 Simple devices such as a display will not suffice here as the user will be able to see the difference between the natural and virtual worlds.